willie3838/email_automation/README.md

 ## Installation

-If you're a Windows user, please click on this [link](windows_executable/email_automation) to install the program.
+If you're a Windows user, please click on this [link](windows_executable/email_automation) then click "Download" on the top right to install the program.
 It will be in the form of a .exe file which you can save on your desktop for permanent use.

-If you're a Mac user, please click on this [link](mac_executable/email_automation.dmg) to install the program.
+If you're a Mac user, please click on this [link](mac_executable/email_automation.dmg) then click "Download" on the top right to install the program.
 It will be in the form of a .dmg file which you can use to install the .app file.

 ## How It Works